These easy flavorful Tofu Sloppy Joes are a healthy version of a childhood classic. Made with pantry staples and ready in under 30 minutes!

 I used crumbled extra firm tofu for the protein because I love the flavor and texture.
 Tofu takes on any flavor you add to it, making it the perfect blank canvas.

-To the tofu I combined tomato sauce, tomato paste, brown sugar, mustard, and spices.
+For the tofu, I combined tomato sauce, tomato paste, brown sugar, mustard, and spices.
 I used red pepper because I prefer it over green pepper, but you could use either one.

 I decided the millet and chia buns would pair nicely with the Vegan Sloppy Joes since they are so light.